MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_03_explore_cond_access.md

 In this demo, you'll walk through the various options available for a conditional access policy.

 1. Return to the open browser tab titled "Home-Microsoft Entra admin center."
-If you previously closed that browser tab open Microsoft Edge and login to the tenant, per the steps that follow.
+If you previously closed that browser tab open Microsoft Edge and log in to https://entra.microsoft.com with your Microsoft 365 admin credentials.

-    1. In the address bar, enter **admin.microsoft.com** to access the Microsoft 365 admin center.

-    1. Sign in with your admin credentials.
-        1. In the Sign-in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
-        1. Enter the admin password that should be provided by your lab hosting provider.
-Select **Sign in**.
-        1. When prompted to stay signed- in, select **Yes**.

-    1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.

-    1. Under Admin centers, select **Identity** (you may need to scroll down).
-A new browser page opens to the overview page of the Microsoft Entra admin center.
-Here you will see basic information about your Contoso tenant.
-If you scroll down the main window you will also see information about alerts, my feed, feature highlights, and more.

 1. From the left navigation pane, expand **Protection** then select **Conditional Access**.